sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 VOTE_APP_ROUTE=$(oc get route vote-app --template='{{.spec.host}}'); echo $VOTE_APP_ROUTE
 ```

-Now try to access the pod through this route.
+Now try to access the pod through this route:

 ```
-curl vote-app-myproject.openshift.example.com
-or
 curl $VOTE_APP_ROUTE
 ```

-Again, you should see the HTML output containing "<title>Favourite Linux distribution</title>".
+Again, you should see the HTML output containing "`<title>Favourite Linux distribution</title>`".

 Try it out in a browser.
 You should see the working voting app.